idvhs/idvhs.github.io/_portfolio/PA.markdown

 From this year (2018) DB started more Data Science Project.
 I work for HR Analytics in DB Headquarter in Berlin under supervision of HR Manager of Deutsche Bahn AG.
 When working with data science project, it is always important to follow a well-defined data science workflow.
 There are more than one life cycle that we know, but we focusing on data mining method the **CRISP-DM model** (CRoss Industry Standard Process for Data Mining).

-For theme Business Understanding I got some Seminar, additional lectures , and Business Process System from Deusche Bahn AG.
+For theme Business Understanding I got some Seminar,Lectures , and Business Process System from Deusche Bahn AG.
 Not only the concept but also the tools and a lot of workshops.
-Below are summarised from A-Z about HR analytics keywords, method, and tools.
+Below are Summary from A-Z about HR analytics keywords, method, and tools.

 **Note: This summary isn't the real situation in Deutsche Bahn AG (data protection information rule)**